-Separatist leader Syed Ali Shah Geelani resigns from Hurriyat Conference
+Separatist leader Syed Ali Shah Geelani decides to ‘part ways’ from All Parties Hurriyat Conference

 The 90-year-old was a part of the Conference since 1993 and was elected its lifetime chairman in 2003.

-Separatist leader Syed Ali Shah Geelani on Monday announced his resignation from All Parties Hurriyat Conference, reported PTI.
+Separatist leader Syed Ali Shah Geelani on Monday announced his decision to part ways from the All Parties Hurriyat Conference, reported PTI.
 The 90-year-old leader was a part of the Conference since 1993 and was elected as the lifetime chairman in 2003.

 Geelani has not mentioned the specific reasons for his resignation.
 “In view of the present situation, I resign from All Parties Hurriyat Conference,” Geelani said in an audio message.
 “I have informed all the constituents of the Hurriyat about the decision.”